Locations

 Another way to manage HANA costs is to move to more flexible consumption models:

 • SAP HANA Cloud: Instead of running HANA on-premise with a big upfront license, SAP HANA Cloud offers a cloud-based database-as-a-service where you pay as you go.
 It offers subscription (fixed) or pay-as-you-go plans, allowing you to scale up or down and pay only for what you use.
 This can be cost-effective for variable or smaller workloads.
 (It also eliminates on-prem hardware costs.)
-Over the long term, a subscription could exceed on-prem costs, but the flexibility to turn off or shrink instances (for example, shutting down test systems on weekends) can yield real savings.
+Over the long term, a subscription may exceed on-premises costs, but the flexibility to turn off or shrink instances (for example, shutting down test systems on weekends) can yield significant savings.

 Ongoing Governance and Monitoring